 If you saw yesterday’s blog post – where I featured this same striped tee styled another way – I’m back again today sharing another (but entirely different!) look with these classic stripes.
-In addition to sharing look no. 2, I wanted to take this outfit as an opportunity to continue my Paris-fashion-vibes influence and talk about how to dress like a Parisian.
+In addition to sharing look no. 2, I wanted to take this outfit as an opportunity to continue my Paris-fashion-vibes influence and talk about how to dress like a Parisian and achieve that Parisian style vibe.
 My recent trip has (obviously) got Paris on my mind, so I’m taking every chance to weave it into my content – hope y’all don’t mind :)

 How to Dress Like a Parisian

 Parisian girls seems to have it all – have y’all ever noticed that?
 The effortless, cool girl look that is just as sophisticated as it is laidback.
 And, they all seem totally confident in their attitude.
 We all covet this, but a lot of times when I try to copy it I can’t seem to shake the feeling that I’m still trying too hard.
 (You should have seen me getting ready for my Paris trip, lulz right there).

 But what I’ve learned about this ‘Parisian girl’ look – especially during my time in Paris – is that it’s all about comfort and confidence.
 It’s about mixing high with low, and rocking it because you know you look totally fab.
 After some serious stalking of Parisian style icons like Isabel Marant and Emmanuelle Alt, the editor-in-chief of Vogue Paris (so of course she has crazy good style), and all the street style, I’ve figured out what makes French-Girl style so timelessly…amazing!